Health Reference Series

 - Page Count: 528

-Learning disabilities are neurological disorders that affect the brain’s ability to process, store, and communicate information.
-They are widespread, affecting as many as one out of every five people in the United States, according to the U.S. Department of Education.
-In 2015–16, the number of students ages 3–21 receiving special education services under the Individuals with Disabilities Education Act (IDEA) was 7.2 million, or 15 percent of all public school students.
-Among students receiving special education services, 34 percent had specific learning disabilities.
-Learning disabilities directly impact many areas in the lives of those affected, making school difficult, making it hard to obtain and sustain employment, making daily tasks challenging, and even affecting relationships.
-Yet learning disabilities are invisible obstacles.
-For this reason they are often misunderstood, and their impact is often underestimated.
+Learning disabilities are neurological disorders that affect the brain’s ability to process, store and communicate information.
+They are widespread, affecting as many as 1 out of every 5 people in the United States, according to the U.S. Department of Education.
+During 2020–2021, the number of students aged 3–21 who received special education services under the Individuals with Disabilities Education Act (IDEA) was 7.2 million, or 15 percent of all public school students.
+Among students receiving special education services, the most common category of disability was specific learning disabilities (33 percent).
+Learning disabilities directly impact many areas in the lives of those affected, making school difficult, affecting employment, complicating day-to-day activities, and even affecting relationships.
+Yet, learning disabilities are invisible obstacles.
+For this reason, they are often misunderstood, and their impact is often underestimated.
 Treatment for learning disabilities is mainly based on medications and rehabilitative techniques.

 Part I: Understanding and Identifying Learning Disabilities explains how the brain works, defines what learning disabilities are, and describes theories regarding their potential causes.
 It explains how learning disabilities are evaluated and provides tips on how to choose an evaluation professional.